wreien/turn-based/doc/skills.md

-Apart from `items`, all cost values must be integers (whole numbers); you may make use of the "flooring" division operator `//` to ensure this (or otherwise use `math.floor(number)`{.lua}) if there is a possibility of creating fractional numbers to forcefully round down to the nearest whole number.
+Apart from `items`, all cost values must be integers (whole numbers); you may make use of the "flooring" division operator `//` to ensure this (or otherwise use `math.floor(number)`) if there is a possibility of creating fractional numbers to forcefully round down to the nearest whole number.

 On the other hand, `items` is a list of items required; specify the same item multiple times if necessary, such as: